nooblag/pddgnimi/readme.md

 ## Usage

 ```
-python3 pddgnimi.py "foo bar"
+python3 pddgnimi.py "foo bar" email@somewhere.com
 ```

-Where `foo bar` is your search query.
+Where `foo bar` is your search query, and `email@somewhere.com` is the address to send the alert to.